apprentiLAB-Suzanne/OpenTheremin_V3_Shield/README.md

 # OpenTheremin_V3_Shield
+This fork attempts to reroute the OpenTheremin board, so that it is easier to mill yourself o a cnc.
+*Suzanne Hervouët for apprentiLAB, Conservatoire national des arts et métiers, France*

+Original README by GaudiLabs below (thanks so much for the awesome work !)
+___
 Open Source Theremin Instrument

 Schematics, printed circuit board (PCB) design, bill of materials (BOM) for the Open.Theremin.V3 arduino shield.